The correspondence induced on the pillowcase by the earring tangle: Introduction

 \subsection{Acknowledgments}

 The authors thank N. Bottman, A. Daemi, K. Fukaya, M. Hedden, L. Jeffrey, and C. Woodward for helpful comments.
 The third author thanks E. Klassen for introducing him to these topics.
+We also thank the referee for their careful reading and valuable suggestions.